2017 NBA Mock Draft (January 21st)

 - Oklahoma City Thunder – Grayson Allen (SG, Duke, Junior) – Allen has received his share of criticism in the past few weeks, but he is still very talented and the Thunder need all the help they can get behind Westbrook.

 - Denver Nuggets` – Michael Fusek (C, Slovakia, 21 years old) – The Nuggets already have a lot of players on their roster.
 They may want to draft Fusek and stash him away.

 - Atlanta Hawks – Robert Williams (PF, Texas A&M, Freshman) – After trading Korver, I am not sure where their mindset is.
 Will they try to compete now or try to rebuild?
 Williams is a big body that will backup Dwight Howard immediately.

-- Utah Jazz – Thomas Bryant (C, Indiana, Sophomore) – Bryant has the talent, but has been inconsistent.
-The Jazz could use Bryant as big man depth, but if Hayward leaves they may want to think about drafting a SF here.
+- Brooklyn Nets+ – Thomas Bryant (C, Indiana, Sophomore) – Bryant has the talent, but has been inconsistent.
+Lopez can’t be there forever.

 - Houston Rockets – Jarrett Allen (C, Texas, Freshman) – Doesn’t need the ball, can rebound, can block.
 Seems to fit the Rockets.